 Chris is a 33° Mason in the Ancient Accepted Scottish Rite, Indianapolis Valley.
 He is a founding member of Levant Preceptory, a medieval Knights Templar period recreation degree team in the York Rite, and he is an officer of the Indiana College of the Societas Rosicruciana in Civitatibus Foederatis.
 He belongs to numerous other Masonic appendant organizations, including Shriners International Murat Oasis in Indianapolis.

 Chris is a Founding Fellow of The Masonic Society, and served as the first editor of the Society's quarterly magazine.
-He is a member of Indiana's Dwight L. Smith Lodge of Research U.D., Iowa Research Lodge No. 2, the Scottish Rite Research Society, the Philalethes Society, the Grand College of Rites of the United States of America, the Bristol Masonic Society, and the Quatuor Coronati Correspondence Circle.
+He served as Master of Indiana's Dwight L. Smith Lodge of Research U.D. between 2019-21.
+He is also a member of the Iowa Research Lodge No. 2, the Scottish Rite Research Society, the Philalethes Society, the Grand College of Rites of the United States of America, the Bristol Masonic Society, and the Quatuor Coronati Correspondence Circle.